GOcontroll/GOcontroll-Simulink/README.md

 This way it is also easier to maintain version compatibility between toolboxes and Matlab.
 For more info see [the help page](https://nl.mathworks.com/help/matlab/matlab_env/get-add-ons.html).
 For Windows users it is especially recommended to change this folder to a shorter path.
 Windows by default has a 256 character file path limit and there have been issues because of this, it should be fine as long as your username part of the path is shorter than 20 characters.

-To update your project to the 2023b blockset you can do these steps:
+To update your project to the 2023b+ blockset you can do these steps:
 1. Copy your project so we have a test version for the new blockset without changing your current version.
-2. Install the GOcontroll-Simulink blockset through either the mltbx downloaded from the github releases page or through the Matlab add-on explorer.
+2. Install the GOcontroll-Simulink blockset through either the mltbx downloaded from the github.com releases page or through the Matlab add-on explorer.
 3. In your model, right click on an open space and open the 'Model Properties' menu, select the Callbacks tab, in either PreLoadFcn or PostLoadFcn remove the call to 'librarySetup' as this script will now disturb the newly installed toolbox.
 4. Restart Matlab for good measure, now there are some potential breaking changes to check.
 5. If you are using any output module monitor blocks, check these as they've had a change in this version, this causes the signals to no longer be attached to the correct outputs of the block.